huggingface/diffusers/docs/source/en/tutorials/inference_with_lcm_lora.md

 - inpainting
 - AnimateDiff

-Before going through this guide, we'll take a look at the general workflow.
-LCM-LoRAs are similar to other stable diffusion LoRAs so they can be used with any `pipeline` that supports LoRAs.
+Before going through this guide, we'll take a look at the general workflow for performing inference with LCM-LoRAs.
-To do inference with LCM-LoRAs, you need to follow these steps:
+LCM-LoRAs are similar to other Stable Diffusion LoRAs so they can be used with any [`DiffusionPipeline`] that supports LoRAs.

 - Load the task specific pipeline and model.
 - Set the scheduler to [`LCMScheduler`].